jamnmz/migneco.1/README.md

 6.
-   Adding wait system call before final fprint f leads to each i value being printed together k times Calling with n=100 still only yeads 28 processes
+   Adding wait system call before final fprint f leads to each i value being printed together k times Calling with n=100 still only yields 28 processes

 7.
+   Program run with values 5 6 1 respectively, when program is called, all processes are grouped together, but are still copies of each still